calaldees/cicd_workshop/task-test-container.md

 Extension
 =========

-These can be done in any order
+The tasks below can be done in any order.

+* If you are adding new files, you need to _track_ them with git.
-Add/track the new files with `git add FILENAME` (be CAREFUL about tracking ANY file that you did not create.
+* Add/track the new files with `git add FILENAME`
+    * (be CAREFUL about tracking files that were programmatically generated.
 Add these `.gitignore` if you're l33t enough)

 Setup a Manual Action with parms